micahwoods/micahwoods.github.io/_posts/2018-10-15-four-reasons-zoysia-poor-choice-california.md

 ### 1) Temperature

-Compared to places where Japanese lawngrass (*Zoysia japonica*) and manilagrass (*Zoysia matrella*) are an undisputably good choice, [northern California is cooler](https://www.asianturfgrass.com/2018-07-23-temperature-and-zoysia/).
+Compared to places where Japanese lawngrass (*Zoysia japonica*) and manilagrass (*Zoysia matrella*) are an indisputably good choice, [northern California is cooler](https://www.asianturfgrass.com/2018-07-23-temperature-and-zoysia/).
 Locations along the coast in southern California are cooler too.

 The implication of this---if one chooses an inherently slow-growing grass and then plants it in a place where the temperatures are too cool for the grass to grow, it can't grow enough without intensive maintenance.
 Bermudagrass (*Cynodon*) can grow faster, and in a cooler climate, would be expected to outperform any type of zoysia.